Önder, Hamilton Receive Faculty Awards at Tropaia and Faculty of Languages and Linguistics Ceremonies

 “Recognizing her many contributions to the Faculty of Languages and Linguistics, Georgetown University, and to all concerned with discourses of health and illness, we are proud to recognize Prof. Heidi Hamilton with the 2021 FLL Service Award,” says Lisa Zsiga, chair of the Linguistics department.

 During her speech, Hamilton spoke of the importance of branching out from what is known and gaining knowledge from other languages and cultures.
-She recited an excerpt from collection of letters Briefe an einen jungen Dichter (Letters to a Young Poet) that emphasized the beauty of patience and inquisitiveness.
+She recited an excerpt from a collection of letters Briefe an einen jungen Dichter (Letters to a Young Poet) that emphasized the beauty of patience and inquisitiveness.

 “Rilke’s words embody my hope for you, dear graduates, as you take the next steps in your life, that you can remain patient in the understanding that the uncertain, puzzling, and unpredictable nature of the problems you’re passionate about will keep you attentive, will keep you listening and looking,” says Hamilton.
 “I know I speak for my faculty colleagues when I express my gratitude to you for sharing your time, creativity, intelligence, and boundless enthusiasm for life with all of us — both inside and outside the classroom.
 By deciding to dedicate your years at Georgetown to the study of languages and linguistics — either as your singular focus or in connection with other fields — you have chosen to problematize and to amplify your engagement with the world.”